Asian swamp eel: Description

 The Asian swamp eel has a scaleless, anguilliform body that grows to a meter or less, typically 25 to 40 cm as an adult.
-As a swamp eel, it has a tapering tail and blunt snout, and lacks pectoral and pelvic fins.
+As a swamp eel, it has a tapering tail and blunt snout and lacks pectoral and pelvic fins.
 The dorsal, anal, and caudal fins are rudimentary, with the caudal fin often absent.
-These fins serve to protect the swamp eel against rolling, and assist in sudden turns and stops.
-Its gill membranes are fused, but one v-shaped gill is located beneath the head.
+These fins serve to protect the swamp eel against rolling and assist in sudden turns and stops.
+Its gill membranes are fused, but one V-shaped gill is located beneath the head.
 Such a shape prevents reverse flow.

-Their colour is variable, but generally olive or brown, with irregular dark flecks.
+Their color is variable, but generally olive or brown, with irregular dark flecks.
 Individuals in Florida usually have a dark body and head, with dark olive or brown dorsal coloring and light orange ventral coloring.
 Individuals caught in Florida can be more colourful, indicating breeding for the pet trade.

-The mouth is large and protractile, and both upper and lower jaws have tiny teeth for eating fishes, worms, crustaceans, and other small aquatic animals.
+The mouth is large and protractile, and both upper and lower jaws have tiny teeth for eating fishes, worms, crustaceans, and other small, aquatic animals.